'I see!', said the blind carpenter, as he picked up his hammer and saw. - William Shakespeare, MacBeth

 [access count]

-Mathematical conceptualization and formulation of physical, chemical, biological, and hydrological water quality constituent transport and fate mechanisms will be discussed in depth.
+Mathematical conceptualization and formulation of flux, transport and fate mechanisms describing meso-spatiotemporal states of physical, chemical, biological, and hydrological water quality will be discussed in depth.

-Students are expected to have a strong background in mathematics, hydrology, chemistry, physics, fluid mechanics and computer.
+Students are presumed to have a *strong* background in mathematics, statistics, hydrology, chemistry, physics, fluid mechanics and computer.

 Syllabus